eb45/661-Final-Project/README.md

-# 661-Final-Project
-Deep Learning-Based Reconstruction of Sea Subsurface Temperature from Surface Climate Data
+# Reconstructing Subsurface Ocean Temperatures Using Deep Convolutional Neural Networks

 This project focuses on trying to reconstruct sea subsurface temperature (ST) from sea surface climate data using deep learning.
 Specifically, the input of the model will be sea surface temperature (SST), sea surface height (SSH), sea surface zonal wind (uSSW), sea surface meridional wind (vSSW), along with latitude (lat) and longitude (lon).
 The output of the model will be sea temperature (ST) at different depth.